top of page

 • Partners

 The PYA offers paid partnership to highlight your organisation or business in its webpage.
 Load more A1 Group A1: Your yachting experts in Greece Read more Go to partner's website Yacht Management, Brokerage / Charter, Shipyard, Legal Services ASSET V Asset V is the quintessential management company, with a 150-year legacy in the marine industry.
 Our integrity heightens the best interests of our clients and partners.
 We offer seamless solutions through extensive experience and expertise for superior technical and operational management of a wide variety of vessels.
-Read more Go to partner's website Crew Recruitment Agency, Yacht Management, Services to yachts or crew Amico & Co Amico & Co is a full-service refit shipyard servicing and refitting superyachts <140m LOA.
-Amongst the leading companies in the sector globally, founded in 1991, with a 90% international clientele, on average 130 projects are completed every year.
-With in-house departments and a 4000T ShipLift, it offers covered dry-docking for yachts <100m LOA and operates a 26-berth facility, Waterfront Marina.
-Read more Go to partner's website Shipyard BWA Yachting BWA Yachting is a worldwide yacht agency and yachting services provider formed to support captains, managers and crew, making their lives easier, assisting with the increasing demands of managing a modern superyacht.
+Read more Go to partner's website Crew Recruitment Agency, Yacht Management, Services to yachts or crew BWA Yachting BWA Yachting is a worldwide yacht agency and yachting services provider formed to support captains, managers and crew, making their lives easier, assisting with the increasing demands of managing a modern superyacht.
 Our global office network stretches throughout the Mediterranean, Northern Europe, the Caribbean and the Americas, providing a unique and seamless experience, wherever our clients are cruising.
 Read more Go to partner's website Yacht Agent, Services to yachts or crew Centralized intercountry general information shared to our members.
-Our partners Brokerage / Charter Crew Recruitment Agency Digital Transformation Consultant Fuel/Bunkering Law firm Legal Services Marina / Port Services to yachts or crew Shipyard Supplier Training Provider Water Treatment Yacht Agent Yacht Insurance Yacht Management Yachting Association Explore our partners and the special offers they provide for PYA members.
+Blue Oceans Yachting powered by Crew Unlimited Blue Oceans Yachting powered by Crew Unlimited, is your all-in-one yachting solution.
+From sales, charters, management, crew placement and crew training, we are here to optimize your yachting experience, one department at a time.
+Read more Go to partner's website Brokerage / Charter, Crew Recruitment Agency, Training Provider, Yacht Management 10% OFF crew placement fees for new clients and 25% OFF for existing clients, for all crew hired to start before November 1ST 2024.
+Our partners Brokerage / Charter Crew Recruitment Agency Digital Transformation Consultant Helpline Law firm Legal Services Marina / Port Services to yachts or crew Shipyard Supplier Training Provider Water Treatment Yacht Agent Yacht Insurance Yacht Management Yacht Media Yachting Association Explore our partners and the special offers they provide for PYA members.
 Or become a partner now to promote your brand to the PYA members.

 • Professional Yachting Association | Sea Service Verification | Antibes